apurbapokharel/apurbapokharel.github.io/_pages/workexperience.md

     3. There was little to no documentation for the wormhole.
 So, we had to study their code and build using that.
     4. Communication skill was developed as we were working closely with the wormhole team.
 They were testing their protocol through us.
 We had regular meetings and communication streams.

-## FullStack Developer at Pastel Software Solutions
+## Software Developer at Pastel Software Solutions
 ### FullTime - (April 2021 - Dec 2021) - Company Closed.
 *Disclaimer*
 Pastel Software and RedChillies were sister companies.
 In my resume, I include the work in Pastel under RedChillies to save space.